andreasplado/jwt-login-system/README.md

 ```
 # Login client

-login-client is a frontend for login system made in ReactJs.
+login-client is a frontend for login system made in React.

 ## Installation